statisticalbiotechnology/dsbook/dsbook/supervised/regularization.md

 LASSO is particularly useful when we have many features, as it can identify and retain only the most important ones.

-### LASSO Regression Using Scikit-learn
+### LASSO Regression by Explicit Loss Minimization

-The **scikit-learn** package provides a `Lasso` class for L1-regularized regression.
-Below is an example of LASSO applied to a dataset.
+Here we implement the LASSO loss explicitly and minimize it numerically.
+Note that this general-purpose optimizer drives coefficients close to zero without setting them exactly to zero; scikit-learn's `Lasso` class uses a coordinate-descent solver that does produce exact zeros.

 ```{code-cell}
 import numpy as np